ryan1114-carer/DVD-Jump/README.md

-# DVD-Jump
+# use illustrate
-Press DVD logo Will bounce，Press"🏴"Will remake
+Press DVD logo Will bounce